Yashu9844/Portfolio1/README.md

 main sections.

+## Deployment

+To deploy this project run

+The project is deployed and can be accessed [Please Click Here](https://yashu9844.github.io/Portfolio1/).

 # Portofolio

 This portfolio showcases my work, incorporating smooth scrolling and GSAP animations for an engaging user experience.
 It's designed to highlight my projects and skills, providing visitors with an interactive glimpse into my creative and technical capabilities

-## Deployment

-To deploy this project run

-The project is deployed and can be accessed [here](https://yashu9844.github.io/Portfolio1/).

 ## Color Reference